 Fisher’s exact test was used to analyze differences in antibody detection from households with known COVID-19 infection status, and antibody detection from male and female animals.
 Spearman correlation was used to analyze the relationship between human COVID-19 case numbers and detection of antibodies in animals.
 All statistical analyses were performed in GraphPad Prism.

-Data and materials availability: All data is available in the main text or the supplementary materials.
+Data and materials availability: The authors declare that the data supporting the findings of this study are available within the article and its Supplementary Information files, or are available from the authors upon request.
+Source data are provided with this paper.

 Acknowledgments: SARS-CoV-2 RNA extracts from infected human patients that were used as positive controls in the real-time RT-PCR assays were kindly provided by Istituto Zooprofilattico della Puglia e della Basilicata, Foggia, and by Istituto Zooprofilattico dell’Abruzzo e del Molise “G. Caporale”, Teramo, Italy.
 We are grateful to the vets that contributed to the sample collection in the COVID-19 severely affected Italian regions.
 This work was supported by grants of Fondazione CARIPLO - Misura a sostegno dello sviluppo di collaborazioni per l’identificazione di terapie e sistemi di diagnostica, protezione e analisi per contrastare l’emergenza Coronavirus e altre emergenze virali del future, project “Genetic characterization of SARS-CoV2 and serological investigation in humans and pets to define cats and dogs role in the COVID-19 pandemic (COVIDinPET)”.
 EIP was supported by the Liverpool School of Tropical Medicine Director’s Catalyst Fund award.
 SLB and ADR were supported by the DogsTrust.
 GLH was supported by the BBSRC (BB/T001240/1), the Royal Society Wolfson Fellowship (RSWF\R1\180013), NIH grants (R21AI138074 and R21AI129507), UKRI (20197) and the NIHR (NIHR2000907).
 GLH and TP are affiliated to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine, the University of Oxford, and the University of Liverpool.
 GLH is based at LSTM.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.

 Author contributions: EIP and ND designed the study and wrote the first draft of the manuscript; SLS, ADR, TP, GTP and GLH edited the manuscript, GE, AG and SP contributed to the study’s design, CD, SLS, ERA, TP, EL, MSL, and GL performed experiments; AG, MM, AS, SL, UB, VM, FSB, VRB, ADR, UA, GTP and GLH analyzed data.